Designing Disaggregated Evaluations of AI Systems: Choices, Considerations, and Tradeoffs: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In this paper, we have drawn attention to the choices that must be made when designing a disaggregated evaluation, as well as some of the key considerations that underlie these choices and the tradeoffs between these considerations.
-Making these choices is rarely an easy task and the ramifications can be hard to predict.
-Although we have approached this topic from the perspective of evaluation designers, our paper can also serve as a road map when interpreting an evaluation's results and conclusions.
-However, for this to be possible, evaluation designers must document their choices, along with the underlying considerations and tradeoffs that that have made.
-Existing documentation approaches, like datasheets for datasets~\cite{gebru2018datasheets} and model cards~\cite{mitchell2019model}, may be of value here.
+We have drawn attention to the variety of choices that must be made when designing a disaggregated evaluation, as well as some of the key considerations that underlie these choices and the tradeoffs between these considerations.
+Making these choices is rarely an easy task and their ramifications can be hard to predict.
+Some of these choices influence the results that will be obtained, and thus the conclusions that will be drawn; others influence a disaggregated evaluation's impacts---both beneficial and harmful---on people, including the people whose data is used to conduct the evaluation.\looseness=-1

-Our paper highlights the importance of taking a rigorous approach to designing and conducting disaggregated evaluations.
-The time and effort spent on careful dataset construction, including labeling the values of additional factors that may affect system performance, will lead to more conclusive---and more actionable---results.
-Similarly, ensuring that an evaluation dataset is representative of a system's intended use cases and deployment contexts will yield results that better reflect the system's performance in practice.
+Our paper highlights the importance of taking a careful approach to designing disaggregated evaluations and can serve as a road map for evaluation designers.
+The time and effort spent on dataset construction, including labeling the values of additional factors that can affect system performance, will lead to more conclusive---and more actionable---results.
+Similarly, ensuring that an evaluation dataset reflects a system's intended use cases and deployment contexts will yield results that better reflect the system's performance in practice.
 Of course, there are tradeoffs too.
 For example, tailoring a disaggregated evaluation too closely to one use case or deployment context may lead to results that do not generalize.\looseness=-1

+Our paper can also serve as a road map for interpreting a disaggregated evaluation's results and conclusions.
+Have all factors that can affect system performance been accounted for?
+Does the evaluation dataset reflect the population of interest and the environmental factors, behavioral factors, and other factors found in situ?
+Was the evaluation confirmatory---that is, did it posit clear hypotheses to be tested and was it designed very carefully so as to minimize the risk of drawing incorrect conclusions?
+Or is it best understood as an exploratory evaluation?
+However, for our paper to serve as such a road map, evaluation designers must document their choices, along with the underlying considerations and the tradeoffs that they have made.
+And, as part of that process, they should clearly communicate any limitations~\cite{raji2020saving}.
+Existing documentation approaches, like datasheets for datasets~\cite{gebru2018datasheets} and model cards~\cite{mitchell2019model}, may be of value here.\looseness=-1